alexanderepstein/Rigid/README.md

 ## Known Bugs
  * The python file still has a python icon and not the icon of the website.
  * URL's must start with http://www. or https://www.
+ * If cloned the jar or exe cannot leave the folder or it won't run (this occurs because it doesnt know where the icon images are stored)
+ * If downloading the zip the exe cannot leave the Rigid folder or else the application wont run (this occurs because it doesnt know where the icon images are stored)